11 Golden Rules Everyone with Long Hair Should Commit to Memory Right Now

 Long hair has different needs

 Lengthy locks need more care than shorter tresses.
-For starters, long hair is more prone to tangles—especially if it’s fine or color treated (here’s how you should take care of thin hair).
+For starters, long hair is more prone to tangles—especially if it’s fine or color treated.
 It’s also more apt to get involved in daily wear and tear—from getting tangled in a scarf to needing to be tied up during workouts.
 And the longer it gets, the more fragile it can become, so you need to be extra gentle.
 Simply put: Long hair is special and needs to be treated as such.

 Get regular trims